England's Black players face racial abuse after Euro 2020 defeat | Sports-Games

 Marcus Rashford, 23, Jadon Sancho, 21, and Bukayo Saka, 19, were the targets of the abuse after they missed spot-kicks in a penalty shootout with Italy which settled Sunday's final after the game finished as a 1-1 draw.
 The comments have prompted a police investigation and wide condemnation, although critics accused some ministers of hypocrisy for refusing to support a high-profile anti-racist stance the players had made during the tournament.

 The comments have prompted a police investigation and wide condemnation, although critics accused some ministers of hypocrisy for refusing to support a high-profile anti-racist stance the players had made during the tournament.
+"Three lads who were brilliant all summer had the courage to step up & take a pen when the stakes were high," England captain Harry Kane said on Twitter.

+"They deserve support & backing not the vile racist abuse they’ve had since last night.
+If you abuse anyone on social media you’re not an @England fan and we don’t want you."
+England manager Gareth Southgate called the abuse "unforgivable".

-"For some of them to be abused is unforgivable," England manager Gareth Southgate told a news conference.
-"I know a lot of that has come from abroad, that people who track those things have been able to explain that, but not all of it."
+"I know a lot of that has come from abroad, that people who track those things have been able to explain that, but not all of it," he told a news conference.
+The England team have earned praise for their stand against racism, while a number of players have also campaigned on other social causes.
+The multi-racial make-up of the squad had been hailed as reflecting a more diverse modern Britain.

 London Police said officers were aware of the offensive and racist comments, and would take action.
 A mural of Rashford, who had campaigned for poor children to be given more support during the pandemic, was also covered in abuse.
 A lawmaker in Prime Minister Johnson's Conservative Party also apologised after a private message in which she suggested Rashford should have spent more time perfecting his game than "playing politics" became public.